 As Animal Wellness Magazine explains, movement triggers hunting instincts in felines.
-Each time your fish moves, your cat takes a mental note and becomes increasingly excited.
+Each time your fish moves, your cat takes notice and becomes increasingly excited.

 How to Protect an Aquarium from Cats

 Your cat will be driven to hunt fish.
-This means that they’ll try to clamber up to their aquarium, and sink their paws inside.
-This is an attempt to scoop a fish from inside the tank as a snack.
+This means that he’ll try to clamber up to the aquarium and put his paws inside the tank to get a quick snack.

-Even if your cat is unsuccessful, they’ll have fun trying.
+Even if your cat is unsuccessful, he’ll have fun trying to make a catch.
 The same cannot be said for your fish, which will become extremely stressed.
 This condition is frequently fatal to fish.

 Thankfully, there are ways that you can keep cats out of a fish tank.
 These include:

 - Placing the aquarium as high as you can

 - Hiding the aquarium with a towel or blanket